Abhishek-Deshmukh/rofibookhandler/README.md

 # Rofibookhandler
-This is a simple bash script to select and open a book using rofi and you can also search for new books form the find_new_book option.
+This is a simple bash script to select and open a book using rofi and you can also search for new books form the .find_new_book option.

 ## Installation